 - Volunteers from home – share graphic design skills; help create and support online campaigns; design our next calendar

 - Volunteers overseas – ‘Harambee’ is a Swahili word meaning ‘working together’ and it’s the name we give to our overseas volunteering programme.
-You travel to Kenya as part of a team or sometimes as individuals.
-The programme includes pre-departure training and support.
+You travel to Kenya as part of a team and the programme includes pre-departure training and support.
 You work with our staff and local communities, adding extra capacity and sharing skills and knowledge to bring positive change.
-It is your chance to explore community development and deepen your understanding of global issues alongside the people most impacted.
+This is a real opportunity to see community development in action, explore global issues, have a cross-cultural experience and go on a journey that will have a lasting impact.

 Whatever skills you have to share, whatever age group you are in, whatever time you have available to give, whatever part of the world you are in – we would love to talk to you so please get in touch!